target/lite-for-jdbc/README.md

 or Zoned DateTimes are read back from Postgres, you will always get the data with a Zero offset.
 If you need to save a timestamp AND a timezone, you will need to have two fields: one for the timestamp and one for the timezone.

-We find the simplest solution is to have a pair of fields with a Instant/Timestamp for the date/time, and a String/Text field for a Zone ID along with convenience methods.
+We find the simplest solution is to have a pair of fields with an Instant/Timestamp for the date/time, and a String/Text field for a Zone ID along with convenience methods.
 See the below example code

 ```postgresql